OdyseeTeam/odysee-roku/README.md

 ## Contributing
 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see [CONTRIBUTING](https://lbry.tech/contribute).

+If you would like to help with this project, [you are welcome to test the latest version before it is published](https://my.roku.com/account/add?channel=odyseeunofficialedge).

 > NOTE:
 > Currently, the developer dosen't accept commits yet, because it is in development.
 You can see it [here.](https://github.com/lbryio/odysee-roku/issues/7)